signals_flutter library

 The idea for connect comes from Anguar Signals with RxJS:

-createComputed<T>(BuildContext context, T compute(), {String? debugLabel, bool autoDispose = false}) Computed<T>
+createComputed<T>(BuildContext context, T compute(), {String? debugLabel, bool autoDispose = true}) Computed<T>

 Create and watch a computed signal and rebuild on changes.

-createSignal<T>(BuildContext context, T value, {String? debugLabel, bool autoDispose = false}) Signal<T>
+createSignal<T>(BuildContext context, T value, {String? debugLabel, bool autoDispose = true}) Signal<T>

 Create and watch a signal and rebuild on changes.